petersem/posterr/README.md

 Check your yaml against what is in the example here.
 It could be as simple as a formatting issue with spaces or tabs. (tabs not allowed in yaml)
 ### Container crashing after start
 Check the container logs and see what they say.
 Ensure that there are no firewalls enabled that are blocking docker bridge networks.
+### Not all the expected slides are showing
+Check the `Refresh Duration` and `Slide Duration` values.
+Its likely that this is too low if you have a lot playing or a large `number of on-demand` being selected.
 ### Container started but cannot access the app in a browser
 This could be that the default port `3000` is in use already.
 Try setting it to another port, like 9876.
 ### The poster image doesn't load